javabada/jmdict2db/README.md

 A tiny subset of the dictionary can be found in `sample.xml`, which contains the XML DTD and a few entries.

+## Notes

+- This program has been written for the English-only JMdict file.
+It is missing some fields that are only found in the full dictionary file.
+- Order is important to some dictionary elements.
+However the output from this program does not record this, and makes no guarantee that order is preserved